SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     Keep an eye out for ``virtual``, which is coming soon (probably not for WWDC).
     "It's not there yet, but it'll be there at runtime, trust me."

+    TODO: Add ``NSManaged`` (OnVar):
+    The @NSManaged attribute can be applied to the properties of an NSManagedObject subclass to indicate that they should be handled by
+    CoreData:

+    class Employee : NSManagedObject {
+      @NSManaged var name: String
+      @NSManaged var department: Department
+    }

 ``assignment``
     The ``assignment`` attribute is applied to functions that overload a compound assignment operator.